 - give it a bit of water every couple of weeks so the soil stays moist but not soggy (or else the leaf will rot).

 It’ll take at least 6-8 weeks before you see any little leaves shoot out (so be patient).
 Don’t water too much (I usually wait until the soil is completely dry before re-watering) and avoid getting water on the leaves themselves.
 There’s a great little video here on how easy this is to propagate African Violets and what to expect when you’re finished.

-We loved the little Mason jar African Violet pot so much that we swiped it.
-We took it home to repot some clippings.
+We loved the little Mason jar planter so much that we swiped it.
+We took it home to re-pot some clippings.
 While the jar on it’s own as a planter is simple and adorable, with Valentine’s day coming up we wanted to add a special heart-touch to it.
 And you know that we love to craft with stones (they’re free!) such as in our Pressed Petals and Rock Vase Art project and DIY Inscribed Beach Stone Centerpiece idea.
+And we have a bunch of ideas for painting rocks as well.
 We don’t know about your kids, but ours like to pick up little rocks whenever we’re out and over the summer they collected a small stash of beautiful little pebbles from the beach such as quartz and tiny fossils.

 To make your own Mason jar planter: